Cottage cheese is a healthy food that boasts a load of variety.

-Once you’ve opened your cottage cheese, remove the foil seal, and just replace the plastic lid.
+Once you’ve opened your cottage cheese, remove the foil seal and just replace the plastic lid.

-If you’re determined to get your open cottage cheese to last weeks, then transfer to an airtight container to replace the aluminum foil seal.
+If you’re determined to get your open cottage cheese to last weeks, then transfer it to an airtight container to replace the aluminum foil seal.

 One expert tip?